-- (A) Applicability and Effective Dates - (1) Sources which are subject to provisions of the Regulations for the Control of Volatile Organic Compounds include: - (a) Any source for which controls are governed by §19.1005 hereof; - (b) Any source which is subject to the terms of a Commission order issued pursuant to paragraph 19.1004(D)(1) hereof, and - (c) Any new major source. - (2) The provisions of chapter 10, the Regulations for the Control of Volatile Organic Compounds, shall be limited to sources located in Pulaski County, except as provided in paragraph 19.1004(D)(1) and shall go into full force and effect on the effective date provided, however, that the provisions of paragraph 19.1004(D)(1) shall go into full force and effect on April 1, 1979.
-The effective date for subsections 19.1005(A)(B)&(C) is July 1, 1979 and for subsections 19.1005(D)&(E) is October 1, 1980.
-The effective date for subsection 19.1005(F) is April 1, 1981. - (B) Exemptions and Variances - (1) [RESERVED.] - (2) The requirements of §19.1005 are based upon information presented in the Control Technique Guidelines as published by the EPA and are intended to be consistent with Reasonably Available Control Technology.
-The owner or operator of equipment affected by the provisions of §19.1005 may be granted a variance from the specific provisions of such section provided that such owner or operator can demonstrate to the reasonable satisfaction of the Commission that full and strict compliance is technologically or economically infeasible or that alternative techniques to be employed by such owner or operator will result in substantially the same environmental benefits as would be achieved with full and strict compliance with the provisions of §19.1005.
-In no event, however, shall the Commission issue variances from the requirements of §19.1005 if such variances will prevent reasonable further progress for the attainment and maintenance of the National Ambient Air Quality Standards for ozone. - (C) Toxic Compounds
+- (A) Applicability and Effective Dates - (1) Sources which are subject to provisions of the Regulations for the Control of Volatile Organic Compounds include: - (a) Any source for which controls are governed by Reg.
+19.1005 hereof; - (b) Any source which is subject to the terms of a Commission order issued pursuant to Reg.
+19.1004(D)(1) hereof, and - (c) Any new major source. - Compounds, shall be limited to sources located in Pulaski County, except as provided in Reg.
+19.1004(D)(1) and shall go into full force and effect on the effective date provided, however, that the provisions of Reg.
+19.1004(D)(1) shall go into full force and effect on April 1, 1979.
+The effective date for Reg.
+19.1005(A)(B) and (C) is July 1, 1979, and for Reg.
+19.1005(D) and (E) is October 1, 1980.
+The effective date for Reg.
+19.1005(F) is April 1, 1981. - (B) Exemptions and Variances - (1) [RESERVED] - (2) The requirements of Reg.
+19.1005 are based upon information presented in the Control Technique Guidelines as published by the EPA and are intended to be consistent with Reasonably Available Control Technology.
+The owner or operator of equipment affected by the provisions of Reg.
+19.1005 may be granted a variance from the specific provisions of such section provided that such owner or operator can demonstrate to the reasonable satisfaction of the Commission that full and strict compliance is technologically or economically infeasible or that alternative techniques to be employed by such owner or operator will result in substantially the same environmental benefits as would be achieved with full and strict compliance with the provisions of Reg.
+19.1005.
+In no event, however, shall the Commission issue variances from the requirements of Reg.
+19.1005 if such variances will prevent reasonable further progress for the attainment and maintenance of the National Ambient Air Quality Standards for ozone.

+(C) Toxic Compounds